 In our industry, we’re constantly bombarded with “the next big thing”.
 As technologist, we often thrive on this.
 But it’s important that we slow ourselves down and think carefully about each choice.
 What effect would it have on our systems? our architecture? our team?
 Identifying where something lives on the library/framework/platform spectrum can be a useful tool in the exploration of these questions.

-If you enjoyed this look into libraries, frameworks, and platforms or are interested in keeping up with what is going on with the Web Platform, I’d love it if you would subscribe to this blog, join Medium, or follow me on twitter.
+If you enjoyed this look into libraries, frameworks, and platforms, you might want to check out my Web Component Engineering course.
+I’d also love it if you would subscribe to this blog, subscribe to my YouTube channel, or follow me on twitter.
 Your support greatly helps me continue writing and bringing this kind of content to the broader community.
 Thank you!